Overview

 When planning, consider the following key factors:

-⛽️ Fuel stops – Base them on the smallest tank capacity in the group.
+Base fuel planning on the smallest tank capacity in the group.

-👥 Regrouping stops – Often it’s not possible to pre-plan these, be mindful on the ride to regroup where you believe this is appropriate.
+Often it’s not possible to pre-plan every regrouping point.
+Be mindful during the ride and regroup where you believe it is appropriate.

 The spot you choose should be safe and able to accommodate the number of bikes on the ride.